qdrant/qdrant/README.md

 ### Client-Server

-To run the container, use the command:
+To experience the full power of Qdrant locally, run the container with this command:

 ```bash
 docker run -p 6333:6333 qdrant/qdrant